Aihwa Ong

-Aihwa Ong (王爱华 (王愛華, Ông Ài-hôa, Wáng Àihuá); born February 1, 1950) is a professor of anthropology at the University of California, Berkeley, a member of the Science Council of the International Panel on Social Progress, and a former recipient of a MacArthur Fellowship for the study of sovereignty and citizenship.
-She is well known for her interdisciplinary approach in investigations of globalization, modernity, and citizenship from Southeast Asia and China to the Pacific Northwest of the United States.
+Aihwa Ong (born February 1, 1950) is a professor emerita of anthropology at the University of California, Berkeley.
+She is well known for her interdisciplinary approach in investigations of globalization, modernity, and citizenship from Southeast Asia and China to California.
 Her notions of 'flexible citizenship', 'graduated sovereignty,' and 'global assemblages' have widely impacted conceptions of the global in modernity across the social sciences and humanities.

 She is specifically interested in the connection and links between an array of social sciences such as; sociocultural anthropology, urban studies, and science and technology studies, as well as medicine and the arts.

 Life and career

 Ong was born in Penang, Malaysia to a Straits Chinese family in 1950.
 She received her B.A. in anthropology (1974) from Barnard College and earned her Ph.D.
 (1982) in anthropology from Columbia University.
-She was a visiting lecturer at Hampshire College (1982–84) before joining the Department of Anthropology at the University of California Berkeley (1984 – present).
-She was the Chair of the Center for Southeast Asian Studies, Berkeley (1999–2001), Visiting Professor at City University of Hong Kong (2001), Visiting Professor at Yonsei University (2010), and a senior researcher at the Asia Research Institute of the National University of Singapore (2010).
+Her older brother, Nai Phuan Ong also went to Columbia University, earned a Ph.D. in physics at UC Berkeley, and is currently a Professor of Physics at Princeton University.
+Aihwa Ong started her career as a visiting lecturer at Hampshire College (1982–84) before joining the Department of Anthropology at the University of California Berkeley (1984 – present) where she is now Professor Emerita.
+She was the Chair of the Center for Southeast Asian Studies, Berkeley (1999–2001), Visiting Professor at City University of Hong Kong (2001), Visiting Professor at Yonsei University (2011), and a senior researcher at the Asia Research Institute of the National University of Singapore (2010).

 Ong was awarded a MacArthur Fellowship for the study of sovereignty and citizenship (2001-2003) and has been awarded grants from the National Science Foundation and the Sloan Foundation for the Social Science Research Council.
 She received the Cultural Studies Book Award for Flexible Citizenship (1999) from the Association for Asian American Studies as well as a prize from the American Ethnological Society.
 In addition, she received honorable mention for Buddha is Hiding (2003) from the Society for Urban, National, and Transnational Anthropology.

 In 2007, Ong was invited to the World Economic Forum in Davos.
 She was the Chair of the US National Committee for Pacific Science Association from 2009-2011, and was named Robert H. Lowie Distinguished Chair in Anthropology in 2015.
 She continues to teach, publish, and lecture internationally.

+Throughout her career, she received several fellowships and honors from the MacArthur Foundation, the National Science Foundation, the Sloan Foundation, and the Social Science Research Council.

+Her first book, Spirits of Resistance & Capitalist Discipline: Factory Women in Malaysia (1986; second edition 2010) is widely considered a classic in the study of female factory workers in multinational companies.
+Flexible Citizenship: the Cultural Logics of Transnationality (1999) received an award from the Association of Asian American Studies.

+Off-campus, she served on the Science Council of the International Panel on Social Progress, Paris (2014-2017), Executive Program Committee of the American Anthropological Association (2013), and President-elect of the Society for East Asian Anthropology, American Anthropological Association (2009-2011).